Abi-Humanoid/SLAM/README.md

 First install depthai-core as it provides the drivers and other C# packages to allow the OS to communicate with the camera.
 This can be done in the root directory.

+If you get an error due to depthaiConfig it is most likely because this library has not been built as a shared library.
+Try removing the hunter cache ``` rm -r ~/.hunter ``` and trying again with the below commands.
+If it fails considering using less cores in make (-j2 or -j1).

 ```
 cd ~
 git clone --recursive https://github.com/luxonis/depthai-core.git --branch main